-Everybody knows the railroads in the game Monopoly are the Pennsylvania, B&O, Reading, and Short Line, but how many people realize that three of the four were real railroads?
+The railroads in the game Monopoly are the Pennsylvania, B&O, Reading, and Short Line.
+Of these four, three were real railroads.

-The game board is based on Atlantic City, New Jersey.
-Interestingly, while these railroads were all major players in the region, often engaged in their own monopolistic business practices, several did not actually serve the coastal beach resort town.
+The game board is based on Atlantic City, New Jersey, and, while these railroads were all major players in the region, often engaged in their own monopolistic business practices, several did not actually serve the coastal beach resort town.

 01 of 04

 The venerable PRR sometimes referred to as the Pennsy, has been heralded as "The Standard Railroad of the World".
 The original line connected Philadelphia and Pittsburgh, but the tracks of the Pennsylvania ultimately served a region bounded by New York, Chicago, St. Louis, and Washington DC.
 In terms of traffic, the Pennsylvania was for many years the largest railroad in the world.